 Introduction to Agile (and Scrum)

-Hello and welcome to our second webinar, which will be on the topic of Agile as exemplified by the most popular form of Agile, the Scrum methodology.
+Hello and welcome to our second webinar, which will be on the topic of Agile business analysis as exemplified by the most popular form of Agile, the Scrum methodology.

 In this webinar we will tackle the popular subject of Agile.
 This is not a new topic, but it is one which is taken business and information technology by storm.
 It can no longer be regarded as a temporary trend, but a major change in direction for software development and to a large extent business in general, and it can be regarded as here to stay.